We appreciate the community’s support as the Tulsa Zoo becomes the world-class destination and educational facility our citizens deserve.

 Thank you, Tulsa!
 Tulsa taxpayers recently approved $6 million in infrastructure improvements as part of the 2019 third-penny extension.
 The zoo’s owner, the City of Tulsa, envisioned pursuit of public funding such as this when developing the public-private partnership.
 The zoo greatly appreciates your support.

-This investment in vital parking lot improvements — from safety enhancements, to additional parking spaces, to flood control — is part of the planned $16.5 million front entry project complex.
+This investment in vital parking lot improvements — from safety enhancements, to additional parking spaces, to flood control — is part of the planned front entry project complex.

 At our current attendance, we typically exceed parking lot capacity on more than 20 percent of our business days.
 The larger lot will accomplish the following:

 - Expand for our future.
 The new lot will have 2,033 total parking spaces.
-The zoo continues to grow and with an expected 800,000 annual guests by 2021, we need a larger parking lot to accommodate increased attendance.
+The zoo continues to grow and with an expected 800,000 annual guests at the completion of Phase 2 Master Plan projects, we need a larger parking lot to accommodate increased attendance.

 - Safer environment for our guests with designated walkways, repaved parking lot, and new storm sewer modifications.
 This includes a designated area that is designed for unloading/loading school groups.
 The new parking lot will also allow the zoo to install new light poles and camera systems for guest safety.